Billy Ripken: Major League Baseball career

-Baltimore Orioles (1987–92)
+Baltimore Orioles (1987–1992)

 In July 1987, the Orioles released Rick Burleson and called Ripken up to replace him.
 He debuted on July 11, creating the first instance in baseball history in which a father managed two sons on the same major league team, as his father was the Orioles' manager and his brother was their shortstop.
 While with the Orioles, Ripken played alongside his brother, Cal Ripken Jr.; he was managed by his father, Cal Sr., from 1987–1988.
 Billy did not have a hit in his debut but picked up his first hit as one of two against Charlie Leibrandt of the Kansas City Royals on July 16.
 Three days later, Ripken hit his first home run against Bud Black, helping the Orioles defeat Kansas City 5–1.
-Expected to be more of a fielder than a hitter, Ripken finished his inaugural season with a .308 batting average, two home runs, and 72 hits in 58 games.
+Ripken finished his inaugural season with a .308 batting average, two home runs, and 72 hits in 58 games.

 Billy was given the Orioles' second base role in 1988; with his brother, Cal Jr., at shortstop, the pair formed the Orioles' double play combination.
 Six games into the season, Cal Sr. was fired as the Orioles' manager, the quickest managerial firing in major league history.
 Immediately after, Billy switched his uniform number from 3 to his father's 7, saying, "I just didn't want to see anybody else wear it."
 The Orioles lost their first 21 games of the season en route to a 54–107 finish.
 A picture of Billy appeared on the cover of Sports Illustrated on May 2, 1988, used in an emblematic fashion to symbolize frustration at the team's struggles.
 In his rookie season, Billy played a career-high 150 games, batting .207 with 106 hits, two home runs, 34 RBI, and a .984 fielding percentage.